 These issues are also rooted in deeply ingrained societal attitudes and can make a bisexual person feel invisible within the LGBTQ+ community.

 Bisexual individuals often experience higher levels of depression than their peers1, according to a 2018 review of numerous studies.
 This is mainly due to discrimination, invisibility, and lack of support.
-The stigma they face differs from that of lesbian and gay individuals.
+The stigma they face differs from that of lesbian women and gay men.

 Safety is also a concern within the bisexual community.
 The data from a study is stark: 63% of bisexual women have experienced rape in their lifetime2, nearly doubling the 35% reported by heterosexual women.